TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 Writing official documentation
 ==============================

+The community is welcome to make changes to the documentation.

+Your help is very much appreciated - even small changes are a big help.

-As usual, there are several ways to do make changes to the documentation.
+There is more than one way to do make changes to the documentation.
 Using *git* in combination with *docker* is the **recommended and fully supported** way.
 We will also list the other method briefly.